How to keep your New Year’s resolutions

 2. Setting unrealistic goals

-If your goal is to run a marathon in three weeks, and you're new to running, chances are you won't be able to meet that goal.
 Examine your resolutions.
 Are they what you really want?
 And, most importantly, are they realistic and attainable?
-Pick one or two goals that you are confident you can achieve within the given timeframe.
+Pick one or two goals that you feel confident you can achieve within the given timeframe.
+Be sure to reward yourself for partial successes, too!
+If your goal is to run a marathon in three weeks and you’re new to running, chances are you won’t be able to meet that goal.

 3. Giving up too easily

 Everyone encounters setbacks in life.
 But you shouldn’t let minor setbacks derail all of your New Year’s resolutions.
 To prevent yourself from giving up too quickly, set benchmarks to meet throughout the year.
 This will help to keep you on track and give you some momentum.

 The best resolutions are those that include a plan of action.
 Break your resolutions down into smaller weekly goals to feel like you’re working toward something more immediate.
 Then plan out tasks to do a few times a week that’ll get you closer to achieving your goal.

 5. Not being honest with yourself

 Do you want to become better at yoga?
 Or learn how to cook healthier?
 Sometimes people create certain resolutions because they feel like they should or have to, even though they don’t want to.
 What are you passionate about?
 What do you want to work on?
 Make resolutions that you actually want to achieve and are motivated to do so.

 A lot of resolutions fail because they aren’t specific enough.
 Resolving to “exercise more” is setting yourself up for failure since it lacks a way to measure your progress.
 But resolving to exercise three times a week at the gym on the elliptical machine for an hour each time is doable because it’s specific and measurable.